hrhampapura/SolarFarmPrediction/README.md

 5. [Results and Conclusion](#results-and-conclusion)

 ## Project Overview
-Solar power is crucial in addressing the escalating global energy crisis and mitigating environmental degradation.
-As a renewable and inexhaustible resource, solar energy offers a sustainable alternative to finite fossil fuels.
-With advances in technology, more governements and utility providers have started investing in solar farms.
-As such, it becomes imperative to optimize the site selection of utility-scale solar farms.
-Here, utility scale means all farms that produce over 1Mw of power.

 This project is an innovative solution designed to streamline the site selection process for utility-scale solar energy farms.
 Leveraging geospatial data analytics and machine learning algorithms, our predictive models assess various factors, including: solar